wasabigeek/blog/content/blog/window-functions-visualized-rankings/index.md

 published: false
 ---

 Leading from an [introduction to Window Function Calls](/blog/window-function-calls-an-introduction/), let's dive deeper into the different Window Functions that are available.
 Today, we'll look at `row_number`, `rank` and `dense_rank`.
-We'll be using the same expenses table from the previous post, which looks something like:
+We'll be using the same expenses table from the previous post, which had entries like:

 | description | cost |
 | ----------- | ---- |